 You spend a lot of time and energy to promote your business on social media.
 But is your time and efforts are really worth this?
 That all depends on the visibility and sales that you generate by promoting your product or service online.
 In simple words, it all depends on your social media influence.

 What is social media influence?

-Your ability to command attention of people using social media and getting sales from them is your social media influence.
-Your influence depends of how efficiently and properly, you can use your social media make your product or service visible to people.
+Your ability to command the attention of people using social media and getting sales from them is your social media influence.
+Your influence depends on how efficiently and properly, you can use your social media to make your product or service visible to people.

 What is the point of using social media influence?

 Promoting products on social media is important because it has a wider audience than television.
 Till date, there have been various studies and surveys proving how social media shapes the opinion of people and entice them into buying products.